 If you have selected a variable-unit course or course requiring the consent of the instructor for enrollment, you will see the @ symbol instead of the CRN in Schedule Builder and the Class Search Tool.
 Obtain the CRN from the department offering the course, and then enroll using Schedule Builder.

 - Once registered, even for just one class or unit, all students become financially liable and responsible for full-time tuition and fees for the term.

-- Students will remain financially liable and responsible for the term's tuition and fees unless they file a Cancellation/Withdrawal Form with the Office of the University Registrar by the first day of instruction.
+- Students remain financially liable and responsible for the term's tuition and fees unless they file a Cancellation/Withdrawal Form with the Office of the University Registrar by the first day of instruction.

-- Financial Aid recipients must enroll for a minimum of 12 units (including workload units) during Pass 1 to ensure disbursement of any financial aid.
+- Financial Aid recipients must enroll for a minimum of 12 units (including workload units) during Pass One to ensure disbursement of any financial aid.
 Be sure to register for 12 units prior to the Registration Freeze.

 - Wait-listed courses do not count toward full-time enrollment status or the 12-unit financial aid minimum, but wait-listed courses do count toward the registration unit limit per pass.